Frequently asked questions

 Do you sell or rent instruments?

 Yes!
 Any instruments our store owns have been thoroughly checked for playability and run through a maintenance check.
 Cost of instruments varies, but we can typically sell anything in stock for much cheaper than you can find elsewhere, because we search out well-made used instruments and get them in top playing condition instead of buying new instruments every time.
 Our rental program is the best on the market.
-Rentals are $22 a month until you reach the total cost of the instrument, at which point it is yours to keep (no interest, no added fees - just keep paying until you've paid off the total!).
+Rentals are $22 a month until you have paid the total cost of the instrument, at which point it is yours to keep (no interest, no added fees - just keep paying until you've paid off the total!).
 During the life of the rental, regular maintenance is provided by our shop for free.
 Contact us now to find your instrument or check out our instrument page!

 We specialize in flutes and child-sized acoustic guitars, but often have other instruments as well.
 If we don't have the instrument you need in stock, we can usually obtain it through one of our partners, but it will be subject to a different rental agreement depending on our partner's requirements, and will most likely be a new instrument with a new-instrument price tag.